-The Executive Directors are responsible for implementing and delivering the strategy and operational decisions agreed by the Board, making operational and financial decisions required in day-to-day operations, providing executive leadership to managers, championing the Company's core values and promoting talent management.
+The Company currently only have one Executive Director, who fulfils the role of Executive Chairman and Interim Chief Executive Officer.
+As the Executive Director, the Executive Chairman and Interim Chief Executive Officer is also responsible for implementing and delivering the strategy and operational decisions agreed by the Board, making operational and financial decisions required in day-to-day operations, providing executive leadership to managers, championing the Company's core values and promoting talent management.